DETAILED ACTION

 Re: claim 8, Zhang discloses in fig. 24 the apparatus of claim 1, wherein the plurality of word line driver circuits comprises: a plurality of transistors (750) formed at least in part from a plurality of doped portions (708) of a substrate of the second semiconductor die.

-Re: claim 9, Zhang discloses in fig. 24 the apparatus of claim 1, wherein the memory array comprises: a plurality of memory cells (within 100 in fig. 18) formed over a substrate of the first semiconductor die (900).
+Re: claim 9, Zhang discloses in fig. 24 the apparatus of claim 1, wherein each memory array of the one of more memory arrays comprises: a plurality of memory cells (within 100 in fig. 18) formed over a substrate of the first semiconductor die (900).

 Re: claim 10, Zhang discloses in fig. 24 the apparatus of claim 1, wherein the plurality of word line conductors comprise one or more sets of word lines (246) arranged along a direction from a substrate of the first semiconductor die (900).

-Re: claim 17, Zhang discloses in fig. 24 the method of claim 13, further comprising: bonding a surface of the first semiconductor die (900) with a surface of the second semiconductor die (700), wherein the bonding comprises coupling first conductor portions (988) at the surface of the first semiconductor die (900) that are coupled with the plurality of first electrical contacts (86) with second conductor portions (788) at the surface of the second semiconductor die (700) that are coupled with the plurality of word line driver circuits.
+Re: claim 17, Zhang discloses in fig. 24 the method of claim 13, further comprising: wherein the bonding comprises: coupling first conductor portions (988) at a surface of the first semiconductor die (900) that are coupled with the plurality of first electrical contacts (86) with second conductor portions (788) at a surface of the second semiconductor die (700) that are coupled with the plurality of word line driver circuits.

 Claim Rejections - 35 USC § 103